-Impacts on sustainable land use encompass, on the more problematic side, increasing land use competition between agricultural productions for food/feed vs. bioenergy/biomaterial purposes with respective consequences for agricultural ecosystems (see $\rightarrow$ chapter agriculture and SCBD 2012).
+Impacts on sustainable land use encompass, on the more problematic side, increasing land use competition between agricultural productions for food/feed vs. bioenergy/biomaterial purposes with respective consequences for agricultural ecosystems (see → chapter agriculture and SCBD 2012).
 In the case of afforestation and reforestation, large-scale tree plantations are prone to causing negative impacts on biodiversity, the environment more widely (SCBD 2009) and livelihoods.
-On the more positive side, REDD+ is expected to reduce deforestation targets and funding), ideally producing biodiversity and livelihood 'co-benefits'.
+On the more positive side, REDD+ is expected to reduce deforestation and forest degradation in a relevant magnitude (depending, however, on overall emission reduction targets and funding), ideally producing biodiversity and livelihood 'co-benefits'.
 However, like the other mechanisms REDD+ holds the danger of focusing too much on climate benefits and neglecting possible negative impacts on land use and ecosystem service provision, as respective safeguards (still under discussion) will depend on national implementation.
 Also, effectiveness will crucially depend on the degree to which REDD+ implementation will take into account national drivers of deforestation and forest degradation.